zdne/zdne-old.org/resume.md

 ### Research

-Led the research in the field of API and semantics.
+Lead the research in the field of API and semantics.
 Proposed and evangelized the API flow.
 Pioneered new ways in data modeling.
+Led both internal and external education.

 The resulting languages and methodologies are now used by individuals and enterprises around the world to build next-generation APIs.

-Led both internal and external education and communication.

 ### Author